frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

-## Field Order
+### Partial

+A Table Schema descriptor `MAY` contain a property `partial`.
+This property `MUST` be boolean with default value is `false`.

+Depending on the value of the `partial` property, different rules for mapping Table Schema `fields` on data source columns `MUST` be applied:

-The order of elements in `fields` array `SHOULD` be the order of fields in the CSV file.
-The number of elements in `fields` array `SHOULD` be the same as the number of fields in the CSV file.
+- **false** (default): The order of elements in `fields` array `MUST` be the order of columns in the data source.
+The number of elements in `fields` array `MUST` be the same as the number of columns in data source.
+Every element in the `fields` array `MUST` be mapped to corresponsing column in data source based on their order.
+- **true**: The order of elements in `fields` array `MAY` be arbitrary.
+The number of elements in `fields` array `MAY` be arbitrary.
+Every element in the `fields` array `MUST` be mapped to corresponding column in data source based on their names.
+For example, for a CSV data source the mapping `MUST` be based on the header row values.

 ## Field Descriptors